benhoff/vexbot/README.md

 [girepository](https://wiki.gnome.org/Projects/GObjectIntrospection) 1.46+

 These requirements allow the use of systemd for subprocess management.
 You will also need an active DBus session bus.
+Depending on your distro, you might already have one (Arch linux, for example).
+For Ubuntu:

+`$ apt-get install dbus-user-session`

 ## Installation
 `$ python3 -m venv <DIR>`